 HOW MUCH WILL IT COST?

 Fostering Inclusion.
-Many organizations offer diversity and inclusion training.
-Recent research has shown that organizations including a strong implicit bias training component have had good results in shifting organizational culture.
-Look locally for a facilitator or pair of co-facilitators who can lead your diversity and inclusion training and education efforts.
+Many organizations offer diversity, equity and inclusion training.
+Recent research has shown that organizations which include a strong implicit bias training component have had good results in shifting organizational culture and in making positive strives in their recruiting and hiring efforts.
+Look locally for a facilitator or pair of co-facilitators who can lead your training and education efforts.
 Cost depends on frequency of training, but organizations should budget a minimum of $1,000 per half-day of training which includes two professional facilitators.
-I recommend organizations invite all existing employees to this standard training, then include it in each new staff member’s orientation process.
+I recommend organizations invite all existing employees to a beginner level training (you want everyone to know where the new people are starting from), then include it in each new staff member’s orientation process.

 Cultural Responsiveness.
 It’s important to build relationships with the groups and communities about whom you wish to learn.
 Pricing can vary, but nonprofit organizations should be prepared to spend at least $500 in Michigan for a half-day session.
 Some organizations will provide training for free, but with an honorarium.
 Consider not paying less than $500 for their valuable expertise.
-LaTosch Diversity & Inclusion Consulting offers culturally-specific training on lesbian, gay, bisexual and transgender (LGBT) issues and can make referrals for other community-specific trainings.
+LaTosch Consulting offers culturally-specific training on lesbian, gay, bisexual and transgender (LGBT) issues and can make referrals for other community-specific training.

 Trouble Shooting.
-Engaging a consultant in this work is especially important if you are facing some specific problem areas.
-Consultant fees vary based on the organizational size, scope of services needed, and geographic spread.
-LaTosch Diversity & Inclusion Consulting uses a simple six-step process that typically takes 4-6 months, depending on the organization.
-Fees are based on the size and complexity of the organizations.
+Engaging a consultant in this work is especially important if you are facing specific problem areas.
+Consultant fees vary based on the organization size, scope of services needed, and geographic spread.
+LaTosch Consulting uses a simple six-step assessment process that typically takes 4-6 months, depending on the organization.
+Much of the work can be done remotely with as few as three in-person meetings.
+Fees are based on the size and complexity of the organization.
 Click here for a free consulting quote.